 Medical device manufacturer Biomet Inc. agreed Monday to pay $56 million to resolve multi-district litigation (MDL) in which plaintiffs alleged they were injured by the company’s defective all-metal hip implants.

 Hundreds of Biomet patients filed lawsuits against the company, alleging its M2A Magnum metal-on-metal hip implants malfunctioned, led to injuries, and required additional surgery for repair or replacement.
-Lawsuits filed in U.S. District courts throughout the country were consolidated for MDL October 2012 in an Indiana federal court under Judge Robert L. Miller.
+Lawsuits filed in U.S. District courts throughout the country were consolidated for MDL in October 2012 in an Indiana federal court under Judge Robert L. Miller.

 The two-part settlement requires Biomet to establish a $50-million escrow fund that will be used to compensate patients who claim they were injured by Magnum M2A hip implants.
 An additional $6 million will go to plaintiffs’ legal fees.